|System: Xbox 360, PS3|

 Yes, Babel Rising puts you in the shoes of God with a capital G, the good old Judeo/Christian/Muslim God that everyone knows and arguably loves.
 The Babylonians have decided to build the Tower of Babel into heaven, and it's your job to smite them for their hubris.
 Of course, millions of peons all marching toward the singular goal of building a tower sounds like one thing to me: Tower Defense.

 Actually, it would be more accurate to call Babel Rising a "Turret Defense" than a "Tower Defense," even though a tower is involved.
 The workers of Babylon will endlessly march toward the Tower of Babel, climbing up the structure in a spiral.
-If they get to the end of the spiral, they build another section, and if they manage to build the tower all the way to Heaven, you lose.Error processing SSI file
+If they get to the end of the spiral, they build another section, and if they manage to build the tower all the way to Heaven, you lose.[an error occurred while processing this directive]

 Being God, you have the power of the elements at your control.
 Before each round, you can bind two of the four elements, fire, air, water, and earth, to the face buttons of your controller.
 Each element has a local attack (an attack that strikes a single point on the tower) and a line attack (an attack that you can drag across the map to cause area of effect mayhem.)
 Each of these powers recharges on a timer, and, if left to charge further, it grows to three levels of power.
 For example, the local fireball power burns all the humans in an area when it falls.
 If you let it charge to level 3, the area gets bigger.
 Similarly, the earth line ability causes a rift that humans fall into.
 If you charge it up to level 3, the rift gets bigger.